Iproniazid: Reactions and mechanism of action

-Iproniazid is a known monoamine oxidase inhibitor, it inhibits the activity of monoamine oxidases (MAOs) by itself and through an active metabolite, isopropylhydrazine.
+Iproniazid inhibits the activity of monoamine oxidases (MAOs) both directly and by formation of an active metabolite, isopropylhydrazine.
 The formation of isopropylhydrazine from iproniazid has been observed without MAOs present.
 Both iproniazid and isopropylhydrazine react near the active site of MAOs.
 The reaction is a progressive first-order reaction with a high activation energy.
 In the presence of oxygen it is an irreversible reaction, as dehydrogenation of iproniazid at the active site of the enzyme takes place.
 This dehydrogenation resembles the first step of amine oxidation.
 After dehydrogenation iproniazid further reacts with the enzyme.

 Inhibition of MAOs by iproniazid is competitive and sensitive to changes in pH and temperature, similar to oxidation of the monoamine substrate.
 Inhibition cannot be reversed by addition of the substrate.
 Iproniazid is able to displace non-hydrazine inhibitors, but not other hydrazine inhibitors from the active site of the enzyme.

 To increase the inhibition of monoamine oxidase, cyanide can be used.
 The reaction however remains oxygen-dependent.
 MAO inhibition can be decreased by addition of glutathione, suggesting non enzymatic conjugation of either iproniazid or isopropylhydrazine with glutathione.